Home » News and events » LifeArc launches £40m funding call to create Translational Rare Disease Centres

 The £40m investment is part of LifeArc’s broader commitment to the rare disease translational research field.
 Most recently the charity awarded a total of £3 million to six UK universities to accelerate research that will help people living with rare diseases.
 In addition, the LifeArc Philanthropic Fund awards grants to academics with promising rare disease translational research projects and since 2017, £14.6m has been awarded to 45 research projects, addressing 33 rare disease indications.

-More information about the Translational Rare Disease Centres – including details on how to apply – can be found here: Rare Disease Funding | Translational Rare Disease Centres.
+Read more information about the Translational Rare Disease Centres – including details on how to apply.